Wmbgskip/Team3Final/index.md

 <h3>Summary &amp; Background</h3>
 <div id="summary" class="section level4">
 <h4>Summary</h4>
 <p>The goal of this project is to try to predict if Kobe Bryant would make a shot based on different variables.
 The data set contains descriptor information on all of the shots Kobe Bryant took throughout his career.
-The 26 different variables in the original dataset include:</p>
+The 26 different variables in the original dataset <a href="https://www.kaggle.com/c/kobe-bryant-shot-selection/overview">Kobe Bryant Shot Selection</a> include:</p>
 <ul>
 <li>Action_type (i.e. dunk, shot, alley oop)</li>
 <li>combined shot type (i.e. bank shot , dunk)</li>